Get more information about Columbus State University by clicking links below:

 Admission Requirements & Details

-The admission details below may give an overview of the applicants Columbus State University accepts.
+The admission details below may give an overview of the applicants CSU, Columbus State accepts.
 The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to Columbus State University.
+This information can be used to get a better idea of your chances of getting accepted to CSU, Columbus State.

 Admission Requirements & Recommendations